 The Arboretum is currently composed of 224 acres of land with a long history of agricultural use.
 In the early 1800s, this area was owned by several neighboring farms.

 From 1835 to 1905, the State Hospital (now Riverview Psychiatric Center) purchased and consolidated these farms.
 For more than a century, the hospital farm provided crops and livestock as well as occupational therapy and exercise for hospital patients .
-During the 1890s, as part of the belief in "moral treatment" of psychiatric patients, it was considered desirable for patients to benefit from being outdoors and involved in farming activities.
+During the 1890s it was considered desirable for patients to benefit from being outdoors and involved in farming activities.
 Agricultural labor was used as a means of occupational therapy for the patients during this time.

 The history of the old State Hospital Farm can be seen throughout the 224 acres which now make up Viles Arboretum.
 At the top of the Hosta Collection trail, you can see the valve station used for controlling water flow from the earthen cistern (now the pavilion) to the hospital below.
 The granite quarry just beyond the Rock Garden is one of the areas where granite was cut from a quarry deposit and used for various projects including foundations.
 A network of ponds, canals and other earthen structures previously used by the Hospital Farm can also be observed at various locations on the Arboretum property.